bnb-chain/BSC-State-Expiry/impact-on-ecosystem.md

 ## LightClient

 Light Client is compatible in most scenarios.
-When querying get\_proof, in order to indicate to the user which states have expired, it is necessary to provide the proof of Shadow Tree at the same time.
+When querying `get\_proof`, in order to indicate to the user which states have expired, it is necessary to provide the proof of Shadow Tree at the same time.

 ## Sync